University of Illinois Festival of Contemporary Arts Music and Sound Recordings

 Scope and Contents of the Materials

-Consists of 27 reel-to-reel recordings and sheet music of musical works by University of Illinois composition faculty and guest composers.
-These items document the Chamber Music and Contemporary Arts Festivals that took place between 1954 and 1990, as well as the compositional output of the faculty.
+Consists of 27 reel-to-reel recordings and sheet music of musical works by University of Illinois composition faculty and guest composers, documenting the Chamber Music that took place during the Festival of Contemporary Arts between 1953 and 1967, as well as "contemporary" recordings made by the composition faculty in the decades that followed.

 Subject/Index Terms